What does it Mean to Have Fair Credit?

 Alternative Options for Fair Credit Loan

 Despite taking action to improve your credit score, shopping lenders, and looking for a co-signer, there could be times when you’re unable to secure a fair credit loan.
 But, don’t fret; certain loan alternatives might work for you.

 0% introductory APR credit cards: Some credit card companies will offer new customers terms that include no interest for as long as 18 months.
 If you’re confident you can pay off the loan before the 0% introductory rate ends, this can be an acceptable way to get a fair credit loan without paying any interest.

 Home equity loan: If you’re a homeowner with equity in your home, you can pull some of that equity out in a home equity loan.
 Home equity loans often have lower interest rates, but be careful.
 Because your home is securing the loan, you could potentially face foreclosure if you default on the loan.

 Home equity line of credit (HELOC): Similar to a home equity loan, a HELOC is a line of credit that you can draw on as needed.
 HELOCs are a useful way to have credit available whenever you need it, but like the home equity loan, any funds borrowed are secured by your home.

 We’re confident that our personal loans guide has given you a better understanding of your options for fair credit loans.
-As you’ve learned, there are several options available for fair credit loans, including personal loans, secured loans like HELOCs, and even 0% interest rate introductory credit card offers.
+As you’ve learned, several options are available for fair credit loans, including personal loans, secured loans like HELOCs, and even 0% interest rate introductory credit card offers.
 Best of all, a personal loan can help improve your credit score over time.
 Not every loan option is best for every borrower.
-We recommend that you continue educating yourself regarding the best personal loan options available.
+We recommend you continue educating yourself about the best personal loan options available.